abishjha/Casino_android/README.md

 When the deck is exhausted and all the cards have been played, the round ends.
 </p><p>
-  In this game, Kings are valued at 13, Queens at 12, and Jacks at 11.
+  In this game, Kings are valued at 13, Queens at 12, Jacks at 11, and Aces at 1.
-  Aces can be valued at 14 or 1, as convenient.
   Other cards are valued at their face value.

 </p><h2>A Round</h2>